 Insects to be aware of this year are:

-Wheat midge – Aside from the odd late seeded field this concern might be over.
+Wheat midge – With late seeding across the Eastern Prairies, this many be more of an issue this year.
 If you still have some fields between heading and flowering, you should be scouting for them in the evening (dusk).
 Beneficials: ground beetles, Macroglenes penetrans

-Diamond backs – Keep an eye out for them when scouting canola from now through August.
+Diamond back moth – Keep an eye out for them when scouting canola from now through August.
 If you are seeing some, gently pull plants and shake/bang against something (truck hood) to dislodge and get a larvae count.
 Beneficials: Cotesia spp., Damsel bugs, parasitoids, green lacewing

 Treat problem pests when thresholds are present